 Eligibility

-While acknowledging that all study abroad/away programs and overseas institutions have their own criteria for admissions, Duke University students are held to an institutional standard before being allowed to study abroad/away for credit.
+While acknowledging that all study away programs and overseas institutions have their own criteria for admissions, Duke University students are held to institutional standards before being allowed to study away for credit.

 Students are eligible to study away no earlier than Summer Session I of the summer following their first year.

-For Trinity College of Arts & Sciences students: The minimum cumulative grade point average (GPA) required for Trinity students wishing to study abroad/away during the semester is 2.7 on a scale of 4.0.
-A student with a GPA lower than 2.7 must use the GPA Waiver Form to obtain permission from his/her academic dean before he/she will be approved for study abroad/away by the Global Education Office for Undergraduates (GEO).
+For Trinity College of Arts & Sciences students: The minimum cumulative grade point average (GPA) required for Trinity students wishing to study away during the semester is 2.7 on a scale of 4.0.
+A student with a GPA lower than 2.7 must use the GPA Waiver Form to obtain permission from their academic dean before they will be approved for study away by the Global Education Office for Undergraduates (GEO).

 For Pratt students: Pratt students must have a minimum 3.0 GPA in order to receive conditional approval to study away, and they must maintain a 3.0 minimum GPA in order to be allowed to participate in a study away program.

-A student who is on academic or disciplinary probation or who does not meet academic continuation requirements will not be permitted to study abroad/away during the period the sanction is in effect, regardless of the student's acceptance to a program.
+A student who is on academic or disciplinary probation or who does not meet academic continuation requirements will not be permitted to study away while the sanction is in effect, regardless of the student's acceptance to a program.
 Upon submission of the General Application questionnaire, GEO will conduct a check of each student's academic and disciplinary record to determine eligibility to study away from Duke or, in the case of a non-Duke student, will request such information from their home institution.

-A student who is put on academic or disciplinary probation during the course of a study abroad/away program is not permitted to continue on the program.
+A student who is put on academic or disciplinary probation during the course of a study away program is not permitted to continue on the program.
 In this event, the student must leave the program and forfeit academic credit.
 This will be considered an involuntary withdrawal and no refund will be given.
-See Finances > Withdrawal & Cancellation for responsibility-to-pay policies.

-Students may not apply to study abroad/away programs while suspended from Duke or their home institution.
+Students may not apply to study away programs while suspended from Duke or their home institution.

 Students must abide by the Duke Community Standard and may be dismissed for violations.
 A dismissed student will receive no refund or credit for the program.

-As a participant on a Duke-approved or -administered study abroad/away program, each student is a representative of Duke University, their home institution, and the United States, and should conduct themselves in a manner that reflects favorably on all.
+As a participant on a Duke-Approved or Duke-Administered study away program, each student is a representative of Duke University, their home institution, and the United States, and should conduct themselves in a manner that reflects favorably on all.

-Duke students participating on Duke-approved programs should also abide by the official start/end dates of their programs.
-Please note that the Global Education Office will not provide letters of permission for students to arrive late or leave early from Duke-approved programs.
+Duke students participating on Duke-Approved programs should also abide by the official start and end dates of their programs.
+Please note that the Global Education Office will not provide letters of permission for students to arrive late or leave early from Duke-Approved programs.

-All Duke students are required to meet continuation requirements while studying abroad/away.
+All Duke students are required to meet continuation requirements while studying away.

 Students enrolled in graduate study at Duke may apply to take undergraduate-level courses through the Global Education Office (GEO).
 The courses will appear on the student’s transcript as undergraduate course credit(s), except for some programs with pre-approved graduate numbers.